 Make your social media profiles accessible

-Find a way to drive traffic towards your social media profiles.
+Find a way to drive traffic toward your social media profiles.
 When you post content, you can add a "turn on notification so you don't miss out on what we offer" or "follow me for more updates" to ensure users are subscribing to your profile.

 You should also add call-to-actions (CTAs) to your website, telling people to share.
-As you and your already existing customers share your copy, more people subscribe to your newsletter and automated emails – so your followership grow massively.
+As you and your already existing customers share your copy, more people subscribe to your newsletter and automated emails – so your followership grows massively.

 The main aim of making your social media accessible is to increase online activities there.
-Therefore, you can come up with exclusive codes and offers for your followers to use to get a discount for when they want to place an order.
+Therefore, you can come up with exclusive codes and offers for your followers to use to get a discount when they want to place an order.

-You can also make offers available for first time subscribers.
+You can also make offers available for first-time subscribers.
 Try to monitor the growth of your social media accounts using online tools you can easily find on Google.

 Brand your social media profiles

 Every business owner should know how important branding is to the success of their business.
-When you go to Instagram, YouTube and Twitter, you will find the likes of Starbucks, GoPro and Wendy's respectively - doing it right on their profiles.
+When you go to Instagram, YouTube, and Twitter, you will find the likes of Starbucks, GoPro, and Wendy's respectively - doing it right on their profiles.

 No matter how small your business may be, branding right makes it easy for you to compete against even the biggest brands.
-It helps you look professional, credible and reliable - thereby boosting your followership as well.
+It helps you look professional, credible, and reliable - thereby boosting your followership as well.